History of Lancaster (Forton) services

 Extensions to the lower area of the northbound building added a shop and early fast food unit, later becoming La Brioche Doree.
 In 2000 an additional retail extension created space for retail stores, one of the first shopping centres they built.
 From 2007 this consisted of WHSmith, M&S Simply Food and Costa, with additional space created by the toilets moving upstairs.
 Burger King is now the main upstairs offer.

 During early 2017, the northbound side underwent a minor refurbishment and on 7 March an Arlo's outlet opened replacing the former EDC outlet.
 The Costa unit was also refurbished and reopened during this time.
-A Greggs outlet is still due to join the northbound site.
+A Greggs outlet opened in the forecourt on 30 March.